lamnhan066/isolate_contactor/README.md

 # Isolate Contactor

+* This package is marked as Unlisted, it's still be updated as a core package of `isolate_manager`: [pub](https://pub.dev/packages/isolate_manager) | [git](https://github.com/vursin/isolate_manager).

 * This package is different from the `compute` method, IsolateContactor allows the isolate to run, send, receive data until you terminate it.
 It'll  save a lot of starting time.

-* If you want to manage multiple Isolates for a function at the same time, you can use `isolate_manager`: [pub](https://pub.dev/packages/isolate_manager) | [git](https://github.com/vursin/isolate_manager) which is based on this package with advanced features.

 ## Features

 * Easy to create a new Isolate, keep it active, and communicate with it.
 * Supports Web with `Future` and `Worker` (`Worker` is the real Isolate on the Web).
 Automatically switch to `Future` if the current Web browser doesn't support `Worker`.
 * Supports sending and receiving values between the main and child Isolate multiple times via stream, so you can build your widget with StreamBuilder and always listen to the new value from your Isolate.
+* Support `try-catch` block.

 ## Basic Usage (with build-in function)